amdonatusprince/spacetar-on-oasis/README.md

 # Spacetar

-### A SocialFI forum dApp that allows users to earn reward tokens by actively participating and engaging in the community
+Spacetar is a SocialFi forum dApp on Sapphire, that allows users to earn reward tokens by actively participating and engaging in the community.
+User's earned rewards can be swapped for any erc20 tokens on Sapphire and also rewards can be staked and locked to earn more interest and incentives.

+We built Spacetar using `Solidity` for the contract creation, `Hardhat` for the contract deployment, `Oasis Sapphire Hardhat` in our config file to initialize encryption of our contract, `Javascript` and `Typescript` for building out the frontend architecture, then `Wagmi` and `Rainbowkit` was used for the frontend integration

 ![Spacetar Homepage](https://github.com/amdonatusprince/spacetar-on-oasis/blob/main/frontend/src/assets/homepage.png)